 A few lucky people bounce from a great management consultancy job to an even greater job… “when the head-hunter called it was too good an opportunity to turn down”.
 For most of us, however, a career move means applying for jobs.

-As our Job Search Survey reveals, many management consultancy job applicants find this a time consuming, frustrating and dehumanising experience but they may unwittingly contribute to the ordeal by missing out on some key actions.
+As our Job Search Survey reveals, many management consultancy job applicants find this a time consuming, frustrating and dehumanising experience.
+However they may unwittingly contribute to the ordeal by missing out on some key actions.

 Here’s Prism’s 8 point checklist:

-1. Be clear about what type of role and employer you are targetting.
+1. Be clear about what type of consulting role and employer you are targetting

 You may in practice have more than one area of interest but in general, it is best to have a “major”.
 Be realistic and make sure your goals are in line with your experience and career to date i.e. a natural progression.
 That will make it much easier for employers to say “yes” to interview.
 If you are hoping for a career shift or realignment then this might lend itself to utilising your network and contacts rather than specific job applications.
 Advertised jobs and the jobs recruitment agencies are working on tend to be orientated around finding round pegs for round holes.

-2. Make sure your CV AND LinkedIn is optimised for the sort of role you want.
+2. Make sure your CV AND LinkedIn is optimised for the sort of management consultancy job you want

 It’s perfectly legitimate to emphasise certain strengths and experiences as long as you aren’t misleading or fibbing.
-Your CV and LinkedIn should complement each other and be aware that if anyone is interested in you from reading your CV, the next thing they will do is look at LinkedIn.
+Your CV and LinkedIn should complement each other.
+Be aware that if anyone is interested in you from reading your CV, the next thing they will do is look at LinkedIn.
 If your LinkedIn profile is different from your CV, or out of date, or you perhaps don’t even have one, then that’s a red flag and you are much less likely to get called in for an interview.
 Make sure you put yourself in the position of the hiring manager or recruiter who might be reading them.
 A great LinkedIn profile should have recruiters contacting you of course!

 3. Do your research on how to write a good CV and LinkedIn profile